 Local chapters enable members to participate in various activities, including field trips, research and preservation initiatives.
 Chapter coordinators keep members informed of field trips, meetings and events of regional interest.
 Local field trips offer members a chance to investigate sites in our local regions.
 Chapter coordinators report to our twice-a-year confererences on events and research in our local regions.
 Indigenous stonework is found across the Americas.
 Chapters allow us to focus on examples found in the Northeast, while conferences frequently feature reports on related stonework styles located in distant regions.

 Through local stewardship and organizational partnerships, NEARA works to foster preservation of lithic sites and their related landscapes.
 We partner with land trusts and federal, tribal, state, and local government entities to protect extant stone constructions.
 As awareness of these constructions grows, so does the consensus for preservation.
-NEARA members have been actively supporting the United South and Eastern Tribes' (USET) efforts to encourage the growing recognition and nomination to the National Register of ceremonial stone landscapes (CSL) in the East.
+NEARA members have been actively supporting the United South and Eastern Tribes' (USET) efforts to encourage recognition and nomination of sites to the National Register of Landscapes Initiative, described at Acknowledging Landscapes ("Ceremonial Stone Landscapes", page 46).
 We network with related organizations and individuals across a broad region to share research and advocate for preservation of these extant features disappearing from the landscape.
 Development, neglect and natural forces can be countered with knowledge and advocacy.

 NEARA has a number of standing committees that work year-around on tasks that every organization needs to do, as well as on tasks that are specific to NEARA's mission.

 The Membership Committee knows everyone in NEARA and keeps everyone up-to-date.
 Read more at Membership.
-If you have a question about your membership, contact: firstname.lastname@example.org Teresa Bierce
+If you have a question about your membership, email: email@example.com Teresa Bierce

 The Conference Registrar helps people who will be attending the next conference.
 Read more about conferences at Conferences.
 If you have any questions, contact the Registrar at: firstname.lastname@example.org Teresa Bierce